TheDarkuu/TheDarkuu/README.md

 - 👋 Hi, I’m Martin!
 - 👀 I’m interested in computer hardware, cryptocurrencies, blockchain, video games, anime, webpage developement and crypto mining.
-- 🌱 I’m currently learning Japanese and chip designing.
+- 🌱 I’m currently learning Japanese and electronics.
     Nice to meet ya

-IT student and an aspiring developer.
-Programming languages I use:
+I use those languages to write programs:
-Microsoft Visual C#,
+- Microsoft Visual C#,
+- Python
+And those for websites:
+- HTML 5,
+- CSS 3,
-JavaScript,
+- JavaScript,
+- PHP
+I have plenty of experience with MySQL databases.
+Other langs I use are:
-Microsoft Visual C (arduino),
+- Microsoft Visual C (for Arduino programming),
-HTML 5, CSS 3, PHP,
-MySQL,
-Python,
-Java,
-Assembler A1 (custom assembler for my own microchips),

-Currently working on FPS game and video-sharing social media website.
+- C++

+Projects I currently work on are:
+- MyPage: Privacy oriented video sharing social media platform made to be as easy and fast to use as possible.
+- LiteOS: My own operating system, which uses Cosmos kernel base.

 📫 How to reach me:
 - Discord: darkuu